Saudi Arabia says it can’t be held responsible for oil shortages after Houthis attack energy facilities

 Missile attacks fuel support for reversing U.S. stance and placing Yemen rebels back on terrorist blacklist

+On Monday afternoon, Secretary of State Antony Blinken condemned the weekend attacks and said the United States “will continue to help Saudi Arabia defend its territory.”

+“Houthi attacks have targeted infrastructure, schools, mosques, and workplaces,” Blinken said in a tweet.
+“These are attacks against civilians, and they must end.”

 In January, the Houthis launched a broad attack on the UAE, calling it retaliation for the amped-up UAE intervention in Yemen as part of the Saudi-led coalition.
-In response, the coalition carried a days-long airstrike campaign in Yemen.
+In response, the coalition carried out a days-long airstrike campaign in Yemen.
 It struck a detention center and a telecommunications building, which knocked out Internet coverage across most of the country.
 The attacks killed at least 100 civilians, according to witnesses and humanitarian groups.

 The Houthis’ barrage of drone and missile attacks on Saudi Arabia over the weekend — most of the strikes occurred Sunday — struck a water desalination plant, an oil facility, a liquefied natural gas plant and a power station, Saudi state media reported.
 The attacks led to a temporary dip in production at one refinery, which was struck twice, but that drop was set to be balanced out by reserves, according to an unnamed Energy Ministry official quoted by state media.